Filthy Gorgeous: In Defense of Kathryn Merteuil, Feminism, and Sexual Awakenings

 What really hit me was a speech Merteuil gives in the middle of the film.
 The speech is directed at Sebastian and is an attempt to get him to agree to her devious plan.
 Villainous, yes, but with decidedly more complex and deeply rooted motives than straight malicious revenge.

-She begins her monologue by telling Sebastian to basically eff-off, and then goes into how it’s not only fine, but even praised, if men like Sebastian or her ex (Court) can have sex with anyone and everyone.
+She begins her monologue by calling out the absurdity of this double-standard surrounding sex.
+She loves sex and demands pleasure, and yet is punished for doing so.
+She then goes into how it’s not only fine but even praised, if men like Sebastian or her ex (Court) can have sex with anyone and everyone.
 No one questions it or scrutinizes – at least not in the same way they would judge Kathryn.
 Sebastian may be seen as somewhat vile, but his action would not truly impede his trajectory in life.
 He would be seen as absurd, and detestable even, but powerful and confident nonetheless.

 This is my favorite line from Merteuil’s speech.
 It is so incredibly on-point and cutting.
 She’s mocking the standards put on her by society, the patriarchy and those contributing to that system.
 As a confident woman, she presents a threat to others, especially men.
 “Men don’t want a confident women” is a line fed to us, either directly or subconsciously from the time we’re young.
 And it’s bull.
 Complete and utter bull.
 Throw a love of sex and a demand for her own pleasure on top of that.
 Well, she might as well be Satan in Prada heels.

 While many of her actions point to a seriously troubled girl in need of some help, I don’t believe that her relationship with sex alone played a large role in her damaged psyche.
 More so, I believe, it was the relationship the rest of society had, and still has, regarding sex and gender that greatly contributed to her problems.
 This double life she created for herself in order to hide her true desires and nature that led to her overall problems.